nondon1/Python-Code-of-Pulse-Echo-project/README.md

-# Using Python to find acoustic attenuation in Vibration-Damping Alloys (Automate data analysis)
-Project: Using Python to find acoustic attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).
+# Project: Using Python to find acoustic attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).

-Project Overview
+## Project Overview

 •	Utilized Python programming for the analysis and visualization of Pulse-Echo data.
 •	Developed Python code to automatically identify individual echoes within a pulse of Pulse-Echo Data.